-The Teresian Sisters Congregation was founded by Bishop Mathurino Guilleme in 1929 with the aim of liberating people from different modes of slavery.
+The Teresian Sisters congregation was founded by Bishop Mathurino Guilleme in 1929 with the aim of liberating people from different modes of slavery.
 The community of Teresian sisters of Bembeke in Dedza Diocese, Malawi, are tirelessly working with the marginalized as a way of fulfilling their charism of liberation.
-Among other things, these sisters work in hospitals, schools, pastoral work, social work and even administration in various institutions in Malawi and Zambia.
+Teresian Sisters serve in Malawi and Zambia.
+They work in hospitals, schools, pastoral work, social work and even administration.

-Through the leadership training offered to the sisters, ASEC not only aids the marginalized, but has been a key component in helping the sisters realize their Congregation charism of liberation.
+Through the leadership training offered to the sisters, ASEC not only aids the marginalized, but has been a key component in helping the sisters realize their congregation's charism of liberation.